Dannyj1/HadesIIBuildShuffler/README.md

 # Hades II Build Shuffler
 Hades II Build Shuffler is a gameplay mod for Hades II that allows players to use multiple weapons in a single run, randomly shuffling between them.
 Each weapon has its own set of boons, requiring you to create and manage multiple builds within a single run.

-Everytime you enter a room, a random weapon is selected from the weapon pool and given to you.
+Every time you enter a room, a random weapon is selected from the weapon pool and given to you.
 The boons you choose for each weapon are saved and will be re-added every time you get that weapon again.
 When you switch to another weapon, the boons are removed.
 This effectively requires you to manage and create multiple builds in a single run.
 By default, three random weapons picked from all your unlocked weapons will be added to the weapon pool (this is configurable).

 **NOTE:** This mod is in its early stages and may have issues or crashes.
 Hades II is also in Early Access, so any update may break the mod or cause issues.